statbiophys/zebrafishGC/README.md

 # zebrafishGC
 Python and MATLAB code for Granger causality analysis on empirically observed calcium transients in zebrafish neuronal populations, and on synthetic dynamics generated on toy networks.
-This set of codes is assciated with the manuscript "Granger causality analysis for calcium transients in neuronal networks: challenges and improvements", by X. Chen, F. Ginoux, T. Mora, A. M. Walczak, and C. Wyart (2022).
+This set of codes is assciated with the manuscript "Granger causality analysis for calcium transients in neuronal networks: challenges and improvements", by X. Chen, F. Ginoux, M. Carbo-Tano, T. Mora, A. M. Walczak, and C. Wyart (2023).
 The data used in the paper, and can be used as sample data for this pipeline, can be found https://zenodo.org/record/6774389#.Yr2JvC2l2S5

 The complete pipeline, which can take user input data in .txt format, is in gc_pipeline/run_pipeline.sh.
 Example data is included in the folder, as "example.txt" (for 20 neurons in a hindbrain dataset) and "example_mt.txt" (for motoneuron in fish f3t2).